bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 Objects can have methods, keys and values.
 Unordered key values.
-Elements accessed via key(proprty name).
+Elements accessed via key(property name).
 Not iterable (only with for in loop).
 Keys are unique, values are not.
 Keys can be strings, numbers or symbols.